 In some key menus, one key label will always be highlighted to show which key has been selected.
-For example, when you press Marker, you will access a menu of keys in which some of the keys are grouped together by a blue bar on the left side of the menu.
+For example, when you press Marker, you will access a menu of keys in which some of the keys are grouped together by a blue bar (on analyzers with a color display) on the left side of the menu.
 The Normal key, which is the Marker menu default key, will be highlighted.
 When you press another key within the blue bar region, such as Delta, the highlight will move to that key to show it has been selected.